fossamagna/gasworker/README.md

 You can define the processes that have been divided into `GASWorker.doTask`.
 `GASWorker.doTask` will be called from time-based trigger.

-Return value of `GASWorker.doTask` that will be the argument of when the` GASWorker.doTask` the next call.
+Return value of `GASWorker.doTask` that will be the `token` argument of when the` GASWorker.doTask` the next call.
 If you return the `null`,` GASWorker.doTask` is no longer called, processing is terminated.

 Argument of `doTask` function are initially passed `GASWorker.execute ()` argument.

+`userContext` is object where you can use add, modify and delete any value.
+Life of userContext is same to Google Apps Script process.
+You can build any userContext object by to override `buildUserContext` function.

 Note : Process in `GASWorker.doTask` must be make to be completed within 6 minutes.

+### Define beforeTasks function

+    GASWorker.beforeTasks = function(token, userContext) {
+      Logger.log("Hook before trigger start.");
+    }

+It is optional that to define `beforeTasks` function.
+You can hook before start tasks using `beforeTasks` function.

+### Define afterTasks function

+    GASWorker.afterTasks = function(token, userContext) {
+      Logger.log("Hook before trigger end.");
+    }

+It is optional that to define `afterTasks` function.
+You can hook before end tasks using `afterTasks` function.

 ### Start Task